weiezhang/weiezhang.github.io/_pages/supervision.md

 - Mong Yuan Sim (PhD), The University of Adelaide (Principal supervision).
 Started in Mar 2024
 - Lipin Guo (PhD), The University of Adelaide (Principal supervision).
 Started in Mar 2024
 - Lishan Yang (MPhil), The University of Adelaide (Principal supervision).
 Started in Dec 2023
-- Rohit Gopalan (PhD), The University of Adelaide (co-supervision).
-Started in May 2023
 - Yutong Qu (PhD), The University of Adelaide (principal supervision).
 Started in April 2023
 - Lauren Yvette Taylor (PhD), The University of Adelaide (co-supervision).
 Started in February 2023
 - Xinyue Fang (PhD), The University of Adelaide (co-supervision).
 Started in October 2021